 It is commonly argued that the “ceremonial aspects” of Torah ended at the cross, and that Israel ceased to be God’s covenant people at the cross, while OT prophecy remained (to AD 70) or remains valid (futurism).
 However, nothing was more “ceremonial” or prophetic, than Israel’s covenantal feast days!
 The fact that Revelation 20-21 depicts the fulfillment of Israel’s last three feast days at the end of the millennium proves that the “ceremonial” aspects of Torah remained valid when John wrote.

 Not at all; this is a non sequitur.
 Even if we accept the notion that events at the end of the millennium somehow “fulfill” the Feast of Tabernacles – a rather vague claim that is akin to claims that Jesus “imitated” certain pagan deities in that he, like they, offered “salvation” – such a fulfillment would not require a present and continuing observation of that Feast by humans.
 This is simply a desperate stretch.
 God is hardly dependent on continuing human observation of holidays for fulfillments of this sort to occur.
 Nor would it be required for humans to recognize such a connection, since this writer has done so (however correctly – or not) 2000+ years after the fact.

 That said, it is far better to see the fulfillment of the Feast of Tabernacles in terms of the Holy Spirit residing within individual believers – which occurred c.
 30 AD.

 One last non sequitur is forced in, where it is said that Daniel 12 predicted the final resurrection of all men.
-We will deal with more detailed claims in that regard in another entry in this series.
+We will deal with more detailed claims in that regard in another entry in this area.
 In the end, no success was had at compressing 1000 years into 40 – and it is akin to offering a single egg and claiming to offer a dozen.